bokeh/bokeh/docs/bokeh/source/docs/user_guide/basic/data.rst

 With color mapping, you can encode values from a sequence of data into specific colors.

-Bokeh provides two functions to perform color mapping directly in the
+Bokeh provides three functions to perform color mapping directly in the
 browser:

 * The :func:`~bokeh.transform.linear_cmap` function for linear color mapping
 * The :func:`~bokeh.transform.log_cmap` function for logarithmic color mapping
+* The :func:`~bokeh.transform.eqhist_cmap` function for equalized histogram color mapping

-Both functions operate similarly and accept the following arguments:
+All three functions operate similarly and accept the following arguments:

 * The name of a ``ColumnDataSource`` column containing the data to map colors to
 * A palette (which can be one of :ref:`Bokeh's pre-defined palettes